 Thermocol rafts: These are primitive type of fishing crafts used more frequently along with other crafts in Ujani backwater region of Bhigwan.
 It is constructed by tied attachment of thermocol boxes and slices together via long bamboo strip and nylon ropes (Fig. 3).
 These are measuring about 7 feet long, 2 feet width and height 5 to 8 inch.
 These are covered with green nets and supported by a lower weighted bag on one end during active fishing operations.
 More than 60 rafts were noticed at the study area and found to be commonly used for deployment of drag net and gill net.

-Plank built boats: These are spindle shaped fishing crafts commonly used and made by connecting wooden planks with iron nails.
+Plank built boats: These are spindling shaped fishing crafts commonly used and made by connecting wooden planks with iron nails.
 Coal tar is applied over joints to prevent leakage.
 They are varying in dimensions with length between 4 to 5m long with 1.2 to 1.6m width at middle and height ranged within 1.8 to 2.2m (Fig. 2).
 These are used for carrying all necessary fishing equipment including gears and harvested fish catch.
 They are not mechanized and require manual operation.
 Larger boats are 6 to 8 meters long and motorized but mostly used for passengers between villages and visiting tourists instead of for fishing purpose.

 Rubber tube platform: These were rarely used by fishermen as compare to other fishing crafts.
 These are most economical fishing crafts with advantages of lower cost, ease of construction, light weighted, portable and operated by a single individual.
 A rubber tube is tightly secured with upper woolen or cloth platform with rope to provide stability and seating support during operation.
 These were efficient for small-scale fishing operations in both stagnant and flowing water bodies.
 Primarily these are used by fishermen for small mesh sized gill net setting operations.